 Rationale BC-PrEP clients' health authority of residence and their providers' health authority of practice provides crucial geographical information which may be instrumental in discerning the heterogeneity in geographical uptake of PrEP across the province.
 Description of Measure This indicator describes the BC-PrEP clients' health authority of residence and their providers' health authority of practice among those who were dispensed PrEP by calendar quarters.
 Definition/ Calculation The clients' health authority of residence and the providers' health authority of practice were obtained and reported by the provider via the PrEP Enrolment & Prescription Request form or the PrEP Prescription Refill form.
 The health authority corresponds to the one reported at the time of the PrEP prescription dispensation.
 The reporting calendar quarters were based on the PrEP prescription dispensation date.
 Measurement Displayed as a count and percentage.
-Numerator: Number of unique BC-PrEP clients dispensed PrEP, whose health authority of residence (numerator 1) and providers' health authority of practice (numerator 2), respectively, corresponds to the following categories within the specified quarter: Interior Fraser Vancouver Coastal Vancouver Island Northern Other/Unknown Denominator : Total number of unique BC-PrEP clients who were dispensed PrEP within the specified quarter.
-Cautionary Notes: Use and Interpretation The number of BC-PrEP clients in each quarter represent unique clients (i.e., each client was only counted once per quarter).
+Numerator: Number of unique BC-PrEP clients dispensed PrEP, whose health authority of residence (numerator 1) and providers' health authority of practice (numerator 2), respectively, corresponds to the following categories within the specified quarter: Interior Fraser Vancouver Coastal Vancouver Island Northern Other/Unknown Cautionary Notes: Use and Interpretation The number of BC-PrEP clients in each quarter represent unique clients (i.e., each client was only counted once per quarter).
 Reporting Timeframe Quarterly